2018 West Coast Eagles season: Background

 The West Coast Eagles are an Australian rules football team based in Perth, Western Australia, that competes in the Australian Football League (AFL).
 They finished the 2017 home-and-away season eighth on the ladder.
-The were eliminated in the semi finals.
+They were eliminated in the semi-finals.

 Shannon Hurn was the team's captain in 2018 for a fourth consecutive year.
 Adam Simpson was the team's senior coach.

 West Coast had 80,290 members in 2018, a 23.40% increase on 2017 numbers.